The following terms are often used in housing disputes.

 Resident means either a resident in a rooming house or a resident in a retirement village.

-Residence agreement means the document entered into by the administering authority of a retirement village and the resident of a retirement village by which the resident is granted a right of occupancy in that village in return for paying a premium and other fees and charges.
+Residence agreement means the document entered into by the administering authority or operator of a retirement village and the resident of a retirement village by which the resident is granted a right of occupancy in that village in return for paying a premium and other fees and charges.

 Rent is the payment made to the landlord/proprietor by the tenant/s for occupying the residential premises.